Do Natural Remedies for Scars Really Work? Here’s What to Know

 Apply a thin layer of raw honey directly to the scarred area and leave it on for 30 minutes before rinsing off with warm water.
 For best results, repeat this process daily.

 Lemon juice less well-documented scientifically, but some people find it helps.
 The way it works is that it’s a natural bleaching agent that can help lighten the appearance of scars.
+Note that this is only a good idea if the scar is darker than the surrounding skin.

 To use lemon juice for fading scars, squeeze fresh lemon juice into a small bowl, dip a cotton ball into the juice, and apply it directly to the scarred area.
 Leave it on for 10-15 minutes, then rinse with lukewarm water.